 Kayaking Tour in the Mangroves

 From the road, Bonaire’s mangrove is already a sight to behold.
 The forest edge, composed of so-called black and white mangrove trees, remains lush green throughout the year and teems with life.
-You’ll also find numerous pools hosting flamingos, herons, and other wading birds.
+You also find numerous pools hosting flamingos, herons, and other wading birds.
 Behind this forest edge lies a magical world: the red mangrove forest.
 To explore this extraordinary forest, book a kayaking tour in the mangrove at the Mangrove Center.
+They work exclusively with certified guides who have excellent knowledge of the area.
+Feel free to ask them anything — they love sharing what they know!

 Snorkeling During the Mangrove Tour